loveencounterflow/coffee-script/README.md

 ## Implementation Status

-**Note: You will need NodeJS version ≥ 0.11.2 to use `yield`.
+**The current version of CoffyScript has been tested with NodeJS 0.11.7; it should also work on versions ≥ 0.11.2 and the upcoming 0.12.x stable versions.
 The `bin/coffee` executable sets the V8 `--harmony` command line flag so you don't have to.
 If this should break things with part of your code, consider changing that to `--harmony-generators`.**